-- (4) For the fiscal years ended April 30, 1998, 1997, and 1996, the salary shown for Mr. Meirs includes aggregates of \$19,455, \$14,877, and \$16,800, respectively, for: (i) automobile allowance; (ii) insurance premiums to provide term life insurance benefits (available to all employees); (iii) the cost of medical insurance (available to all employees); and (iv) the costs of medical reimbursements available to officers. - (5) For the fiscal years ended April 30, 1998, 1997, and 1996, the salary shown for Mr. Vulcan includes aggregates of \$12,988, \$12,087, and \$20,037, respectively, for: (i) automobile allowance; (ii) insurance premiums to provide term life insurance benefits (available to all employees); (iii) the cost of medical insurance (available to all employees); and (iv) the costs of medical reimbursements available to officers. - (6) Represents the dollar value, as at the date of allocation, of shares of common stock of the Company allocated under the Company's Employee Stock Ownership Plan ("ESOP") as at December 31, 1997, 1996, and 1995, (the "Grant Dates"), respectively.
-Awards made under the ESOP are performance-based, but are awarded to all employees of the Company in proportion to the percentage which their annual salary bears to the aggregate annual salaries of all eligible employees of the Company, provided however that not more than \$48,000 in annual salary is counted towards any employee's percentage participation.
+(4) For the fiscal years ended April 30, 1999, 1998, and 1997, the salary shown for Mr. Vulcan includes aggregates of \$19,423, \$12,988 and \$12,087, respectively, for: (i) automobile allowance; (ii) insurance premiums to provide term life insurance benefits (available to all employees); (iii) the cost of medical insurance (available to all employees); and (iv) the costs of medical reimbursements available to officers.

+(5) For the fiscal years ended April 30, 1999, 1998, and 1997, the salary shown for Mr. Martire includes aggregates of \$8,165, \$18,086 and \$21,417, respectively, for: (i) automobile allowance; (ii) insurance premiums to provide term life insurance benefits (available to all employees); (iii) the cost of medical insurance (available to all employees); and (iv) the costs of medical reimbursements available to officers.

+(6) Represents the dollar value, as at the date of allocation, of shares of common stock of the Company allocated under the Company's Employee Stock Ownership Plan ("ESOP") as at December 31, 1998, 1997 and 1996, (the "Grant Dates"), respectively.
+Awards made under the ESOP are not performance-based, but are awarded to all employees of the Company in proportion to the percentage which their annual salary bears to the aggregate annual salaries of all eligible employees of the Company, provided however that not more than \$48,000 in annual salary is counted towards any employee's percentage participation.
 Distribution of shares allocated to an employee's account is not made until after termination of employment.
-Seven hundred eighty-three (783), eight hundred sixty-seven (867) and six hundred ninety-nine (699) shares of the Company's common stock were allocated to the ESOP accounts of each of the Named Officers as at December 31, 1997, 1996, and 1995, respectively, except General Franklin at December 31, 1995.
-In General Franklin's case, six hundred ninety-seven (697) shares were allocated to his ESOP account at December 31, 1995.
-The market price of the Company's common stock as at each of the foregoing Grant Dates was \$16 at December 31, 1997, \$8 at December 31, 1996, and \$4 1/4 at December 31, 1995.
-(See the discussion under the caption "The Employee Stock Ownership Plan and Trust" included in the Compensation Committee Report, above.) - (7) Represents shares pursuant to a Stock Purchase Agreement dated October 10, 1995 under the Restricted Stock Plan at a purchase price of \$4.00 per share.
-(Refer to the Restricted Stock Plan discussion included in the Compensation Committee Report above.)
-During fiscal 1998, Mr. Meirs exercised his option to purchase 15,000 shares at the indicated exercise price.
+Seven hundred ninety-five (795), seven hundred eighty-three (783) and eight hundred sixty-seven (867) shares of the Company's common stock were allocated to the ESOP accounts of each of the Named Officers as at December 31, 1998, 1997 and 1996, respectively.
+The market price of the Company's common stock as at each of the foregoing Grant Dates was \$10 at December 31, 1998, \$16 at December 31, 1997, and \$8 at December 31, 1996.
+(See the discussion under the caption "The Employee Stock Ownership Plan and Trust" included in the Compensation Committee Report, above.)